ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

     information, and parameter choices.

 bytes
-: The span to fill with bytes derived from the shared secret.
+: The span to fill with bytes derived from the input keying material.
     `bytes` must not overlap in memory with `salt` or `info`.

 #### Exceptions

-ArgumentNullException
-: `sharedSecret` is `null`

 ArgumentException
 : [[SupportsSalt|KeyDerivationAlgorithm Class#SupportsSalt]] is `false` but